moshao0912/moshao0912/README.md

 abouut me:
 -
-- 🔭 I’m currently studying on ShijaizhuangTiedao University
+- I’m currently studying on ShijaizhuangTiedao University
+- I am  a undergraduate study students
+-
+study information:
+-
-- 🌱 I’m currently learning softwore engineering
+- I’m currently learning softwore engineering
-- 🤔 I’m looking for help with how i can get a diploma
+- I’m looking for help with how i can get a diploma
 - the language i am good at using are java ,c/c++,php
 - thins i hava been studying lately is data structures
 - interest in software testing

-- an so on...
+social activity:

+perfessional practice:

+prefessional skills display:

+professional blogs:

 others:
 -